EasyMariaDB/EasyMariaDB.github.io/EN_InstalarMariaDB.md

 ![Jekyll](/img/mariadbwin3.png)

-If you wish, in _Third party tools_ you can uncheck the option _Entire feature will be unavailable_ to not install the HeidiSQL program, we will not need it.
+If you wish, in _Third party tools_ you can select the option _Entire feature will be unavailable_ to not install the HeidiSQL program, we will not need it.
 Click _Next_.
 ![Jekyll](/img/mariadbwin4.png)

 On the next screen, leave _Modify password for database user 'root'_ checked and type a password, repeat the password in the next text box.
 Remember the password, as you will need it later.
 In this step you should also check the option _Use UTF8 as default server's character set_.
 For added security, leave the _Enable access from remote machines for 'root' user_ option unchecked.
 Click _Next_.